 Described by The Sunday Times as ‘the biggest night in UK classical music’, the Royal Philharmonic Society Awards are classical music’s annual good news story, shining much-needed light on inspirational individuals, groups and initiatives whose music has lifted hearts and minds across the nation.

-Since 2021, we have presented the RPS Awards in a refreshed and open format, with a vastly-reduced ticket price giving more music lovers and music makers than ever before the opportunity to get together and feel part of the festivities.
-Given the national story they tell, our most recent RPS Awards took place in Manchester (March 2024) and Birmingham (March 2025) and we are set to return to the Queen Elizabeth Hall at the Southbank Centre in London on Thursday 12 March 2026.
-Tickets, from just £10, will be available in October, with priority booking for RPS Members.
-We will share more details as plans advance and when booking opens here on our website and on our social media.
+Since 2021, we have presented the RPS Awards in a refreshed and open format, in concert halls, with a vastly-reduced ticket price giving more music lovers and music makers than ever before the opportunity to get together and feel part of the festivities.
+Given the national story they tell, we have recently presented the RPS Awards to sell-out audiences in Manchester and Birmingham, and in 2026 we returned to London's Queen Elizabeth Hall where our biggest audience yet joined us for an evening of discovery and celebration, the film of which you can freely watch on our website linked here.

 Annually, we welcome nominations for the RPS Awards from anyone who is an RPS Member (which is open to anyone who loves classical music: find out how you can join us here) and from those who work in the classical music profession.
-Nominations open on Thursday 24 July here on our website and remain open until 10am on Wednesday 24 September.
-To find out how to nominate, or to submit nominations if you’re eligible to do so, please visit the Nominate page of our Awards website.
+Nominations open in late July here on our website and remain open late September.
+Check back here in late July for exact dates, when further details will be given about how you can nominate your own ventures or things that has musically inspired you in the last year.

 Nominations are welcomed for 11 of 13 categories: Chamber-Scale Composition, Large-Scale Composition, Conductor, Ensemble, Impact, Instrumentalist, Opera and Music Theatre, Series and Events, Singer, Storytelling, Young Artist.
 To find out more about each category and the criteria, please visit the Categories page of our Awards website.